Star 80

-Star 80 is a 1983 American biographical drama film written and directed by Bob Fosse.
-It was adapted from the Pulitzer Prize-winning Village Voice article "Death of a Playmate" by Teresa Carpenter and is based on Canadian Playboy model Dorothy Stratten, who was murdered by her husband Paul Snider in 1980.
-The film's title is taken from one of Snider's vanity license plates.
-It was Fosse's final film before his death in 1987.
+Star 80 is a 1983 American biographical crime drama film written and directed by Bob Fosse, and starring Mariel Hemingway, Eric Roberts, Cliff Robertson, Carroll Baker, Roger Rees, and David Clennon.
+It was adapted from the Pulitzer Prize-winning Village Voice article "Death of a Playmate" by Teresa Carpenter, about Canadian Playboy model Dorothy Stratten, who died in a murder–suicide committed by her husband, Paul Snider, in 1980.

-The film stars Mariel Hemingway as Stratten and Eric Roberts as Snider, with Cliff Robertson, Carroll Baker, Roger Rees, and David Clennon in supporting roles.
 The film chronicles Stratten's relationship with Snider, their move to Los Angeles, her success as a Playboy model, the dissolution of their relationship, and her murder.
+Its title is taken from one of Snider's vanity license plates.

 Star 80 was filmed on location in Vancouver and Los Angeles; the death scene was filmed in the same house in which the real murder–suicide took place.
-The film was released in the United States on November 10, 1983.
-It initially received mixed reviews from critics, but the performances of Hemingway and Roberts received critical acclaim.
-The film has been reappraised over the years and has been reviewed positively.
+Warner Bros. released Star 80 in the United States on November 10, 1983.
+It received mixed reviews from critics, with Roberts' and Hemingway's performances receiving some acclaim, though numerous critics found the film exploitative and criticized its graphic violence.
+The film marked Fosse's final directorial feature before his death in 1987.

+In the years since its original release, Star 80 has received a favorable critical reappraisal.
+American screenwriter Josh Olson cites it as "one of the most unpleasant films to ever come out of Hollywood."